imchipwood/dumbpad/README.md

 The EC11 rotary encoder used has a push-button, which technically makes this a 17-switch macro/numpad.
 The default behavior of the rotary encoder is to move the mouse left/right - the intention is to be used on slider-type controls such as brightness, RGB values, etc. found in video/photo editing software.

-v0.5 introduces 2 LEDs for indicating which layer you're on.
-The QMK firmware has NOT been updated to support these yet, if you are going to make a v0.5 board, please contact me and I'll update the firmware.
+v0.6 has two LEDs for indicating the current layer.
+It also has reversible switch sockets so the PCB can be soldered upside down to move the rotary encoder to the right side, if desired.

 ## Parts
 * 16x Cherry-style mechanical switches